 Bake for about 10 minutes at 350 degrees.

-While the crust is cooking mix your two cans of sweetened condensed milk with 1 Tablespoon of vanilla extract.
+While the crust of your 7 layer magic bars without nuts is cooking, mix your two cans of sweetened condensed milk with 1 Tablespoon of vanilla extract.

 As soon as the crust comes out of the oven, sprinkle 1/2 cup of the chocolate chips evenly over the top.